SamBouwer/docs-1/features/navigation.md

 ![](../.gitbook/assets/ezgif-3-124675fdcc1c.gif)

+## Sidebar

+The sidebar allows you to have a quick overview of some of the Object groups from the home page:

+* Favorites
+* History
+* Sets

 ## Navigation Panel

 Since all connections between objects have a certain direction(_from-object_ or _to-object)_, the navigation panel helps to see objects connected with the current one in terms of their direction.
 Read more about object connections in [#object-graph](navigation.md#object-graph "mention")